Nenemia | the quiet from which all sound emerges

 HUB HILDENBRAND (GERMANY)

 Hildenbrand studied at the Music University of Rotterdam (NL) and with a full scholarship at Berklee College of Music in Boston (USA) with Mick Goodrick and John Abercrombie.
 He also studied the Turkish maqam music at the Conservatory of Turkish Music with the Ud master Nuri Karademirli followed by an intensive study of North Indian Classical Music in Calcutta (India) with Sarod master Ranajit Sengupta.
 Hildenbrand has conducted numerous of his own ensembles (including Hub Hildenbrand Trio, trio Rosenrot and Trio Morgenland).
-Hildenbrand has composed film and theatre music and released 12 CDs with his own projects.
-He has given concerts in Germany, the USA, India, Belgium, Cyprus, Greece, Russia, Denmark, and the Netherlands at numerous festivals, including the Delhi International Arts Festival, folkBALTICA.
-Hildenbrand has worked with internationally renowned musicians such as Palle Mikkelborg, Hein Van de Geyn, Nuri Karademirli, Rhys Chatham, Helen Davies, Carlos Bica, Ranajit Sengupta, Paul Brody, Levent Yildrim, Heinrich Koebberling.
-He was supported by the Goethe-Institut and the Berlin Senate.
-Hildenbrand lectured at the Conservatory of Turkish Music (Berlin), Popakademie Mannheim, BIMM Institute Berlin.
+Hildenbrand composed music for film, and theatre and released 13 CDs with his own projects.
+He has given concerts in Germany, USA, India, Belgium, Cyprus, Greece, Russia, Denmark, Netherlands at numerous festivals, including the Delhi International Arts Festival, Berlin-Istanbul Festival, folkBALTICA, Bardentreffen Nuremberg.
+Hildenbrand has worked with internationally renowned musicians such as Palle Mikkelborg, Hein Van de Geyn, Nuri Karademirli, Rhys Chatham, Helen Davies, Carlos Bica, Ranajit Sengupta, Paul Brody, Levent Yildrim, Farhad Safari, Heinrich Koebberling.
+Hildenbrand has given master classes at the Popakademie Mannheim, the BIMM Institute Berlin and the Conservatory of Turkish Music.
+He was supported by Goethe-Institut, Deutscher Musikfonds, and the Berlin Senate.

 Photo: Umberto Casals